 This is an honour bestowed upon an individual or organisation in recognition of outstanding achievements in any field and includes the following criteria:

-Mildura Rural City Council currently has two recipients of the Key to the City:
+Mildura Rural City Council currently has three recipients of the Key to the City:

 Leigh Adams - 24 January 2008